RP1507/streaming-01-getting-started/README.md

 python -m pip install --upgrade pip wheel
 ```

-## Execute Utility Script (Diagnostics)
+## Execute Utility Script (Diagnostics) - Script was executed

-With your repo folder open in VS Code:
+With your repo folder open in VS Code: Able to run this, saved int he util_about.txt file.
+This was the first time that I have used VS code for python.
+I have used it for other languages, but not python.
+I was used to using a shell or notebooks.
+I did have to install the python extension.

 1. Click util_about.py.
-1. If VS Code prompts, install the recommended Python extension.
+2. If VS Code prompts, install the recommended Python extension.
-1. Check the Python Interpreter: On the bottom-left status bar, you might see a version of Python indicated (e.g., Python 3.10.x).
+3. Check the Python Interpreter: On the bottom-left status bar, you might see a version of Python indicated (e.g., Python 3.10.x).
-1. If not, click on the bottom status bar where it should show the Python version or might say "Select Python Interpreter".
+4. If not, click on the bottom status bar where it should show the Python version or might say "Select Python Interpreter".
-1. From the dropdown, choose your default Python version.
+5. From the dropdown, choose your default Python version.
-1. In VS Code, open a terminal window (View / Terminal).
+6. In VS Code, open a terminal window (View / Terminal).
-1. If macOS/Linux, change `python` to `python3` below.
+7. If macOS/Linux, change `python` to `python3` below.

 ```shell
 python util_about.py